 This doesn’t apply to all non-European nationalities, so if you’re not American you need to do more research to determine if this applies to you too.
 But for us Americans, this is a really cool benefit.

 Many countries in Europe are beginning to offer one-year digital nomad visas, like Croatia and Greece, but those come with lots of terms and conditions and can take months to process.
 In Albania, on the other hand, you just show up and get to stay automatically.
+There’s an Albania digital nomad visa in the works as of September 2022 as well, but no date announced for the launch quite yet.

 It’s conveniently located.